PKBeam/Edda/advanced-topics.md

 Knowing *which* note has the ᚷ rune also informs players preciesly how they should hit the runes.

-Now if you don't tell Ragnarock what the BPM is or where the BPM changes are, then it won't know which beat a note is placed on.
-That means all the notes will probably have an ᚷ rune on them.
-This makes it harder for players to do things like play arpeggiated notes.
+If you don't tell Ragnarock what the BPM is or where the BPM changes are, then it won't know which beat a note is placed on.
+That means all the notes will probably have an ᚷ rune on them, which makes it harder for players to do things like play arpeggiated notes.

 So the lesson here is to map out your BPM and BPM changes properly!
 It makes it much nicer for the people that play your map.

 > **NOTE**: Edda has a *Grid Offset* feature in the right sidebar.
-The reader may notice that it has not been mentioned, and that is because you shouldn't use it - it will cause all of your notes to have ᚷ runes on them.
+The reader may notice that it has not ever been mentioned, and that is because you shouldn't use it - it will cause all of your notes to have ᚷ runes on them.
 > This feature may be removed in the future - use a BPM change if you want to shift the grid's alignment.

 ## Audio latency